johnasharifi/CppStructures/abstracts/README.md

 - referred to wrong namespace. always use std::t
 - compared to null, wanted nullptr
 - incremented wrong variable in a for loop
+- map is sorted - some ops are O(nlogn). unordered_map is unsorted
+- set is sorted - some ops are O(nlogn). hashset is unsorted

 Common strategies: